 – Siya Khumalo writes about religion, politics and sex and is the author of You Have To Be Gay To Know God.
 He is a Mr Gay South Africa runner-up, a Mr Gay World Top 10 finalist as well as a 2022 Mandela-Washington Fellow.

-This article was made possible with the support of the Other Foundation.
+This article was made possible with the support of the Other Foundation and is part of a series addressing LGBTIQ+ Economic Empowerment in South Africa and the region.
 The views expressed herein do not necessarily represent those of the Other Foundation. www.theotherfoundation.org.